Applying to Princeton

 Our application process is fully electronic.
 To apply to Princeton University’s Graduate School you must use our application.

-Check the status of your application and manage your recommenders.
+View your application checklist and manage your recommenders.